-Finally, this winter (2016-2017) for the first time we will be playing indoor recreational footy bi-weekly in the off-season.
+In the winter of 2016 we began playing indoor recreational footy bi-weekly in the off-season.
 Similar to Ausball, indoor footy is non-contact, coed, and a great way to try the game for the first time.
 Reach out to us at firstname.lastname@example.org for more info!

 Off the field, the club holds events throughout the year.
 They include regular viewings of professional footy games, activities celebrating Australian holidays and culture, and other social events.